AnyTrack Property

 Your Property ID is a unique identifier that connects your website to your AnyTrack account.

-Where to Find Your Property ID
+Locate Your Property ID

-1. Go to your AnyTrack Dashboard
+1. Open your AnyTrack Dashboard

 2. Click Property Settings in the left sidebar